Tomislav Šuker

 Tomislav Šuker (born 26 April 1940 in Livno) is a Croatian retired track and field athlete who competed for Yugoslavia.
 He won a gold medal in shot put at the 1967 Mediterranean Games.

 Tomislav Šuker also won the Yugoslavian championship in shot put twice, 1967 and 1968.

+Life

+Tomislav Šuker was born on 26 April 1940 in Livno, then in the Kingdom of Yugoslavia.
+He originated from the nearby village of Lištani.
+During the 1960s he moved to Osijek after being awarded an athletics scholarship, where he developed into one of Yugoslavia's leading shot putters.
+His personal best of 18.71 m was set in Sarajevo on 28 May 1966.
+He won the gold medal at the 1967 Mediterranean Games, was Yugoslav champion in 1967 and 1968, and competed in the final of the 1967 European Indoor Games.

+He also competed in 1968 and 1966 European indoor games.